9P9/Discord-QR-Token-Logger/README.md

 [+] You Just Need To Run qrg.py And Input Your Webhook Url

+### Warning
+[•] QR Code Only Last For 2 Minuts, Make Sure You Send Fresh QR Code To Victim.

+[•] Do Not Use This Tool To Perform Any Illegal Action.

 ### Usage
 First Step, Import This Project From GitHub In [REPLIT](https://replit.com)